-- ✓ Analyze the Step 1 supervisor's response; - ✓ Check appropriate provisions of the contract, handbooks, manuals, that are applicable; - ✓ Review Step 1 contentions and examine all related data; - ✓ Determine if additional contentions and data are required; - ✓ Outline the Step 2 presentation; - ✓ Make copies of all support documentation; - ✓ Consider an approach to the Step 2 USPS representative; - ✓ Contemplate Management's Step 2 arguments, and - ✓ Express a clear and concise remedy.
+- ✓ Analyze the Step 1 supervisor's response. - ✓ Check appropriate provisions of the contract, handbooks, manuals, that are applicable. - ✓ Review Step 1 contentions and examine all related data. - ✓ Determine if additional contentions and data are required. - ✓ Outline the Step 2 presentation. - ✓ Make copies of all support documentation. - ✓ Consider an approach to the Step 2 USPS representative. - ✓ Contemplate Management's Step 2 arguments. - ✓ Express a clear and concise remedy.

 - 1. Appeal an adverse Step 1 decision to Step 2 of the grievance procedure within ten (10) days after receipt of the supervisor's decision. - 2.
-The standard Step 2 Grievance Form, appealing to Step 2, shall be filed with the installation head or his/her designee. - 3.
+The Union's Step 2 Grievance Form, appealing to Step 2, shall be filed with the installation head or his/her designee. - 3.
 In any associate post office of twenty (20) or less employees, the Employer shall designate an official outside of the installation as the Step 2 official, and shall so notify the Union Step 1 representative. - 4.
 Prior to the actual Step 2 hearing, the Union representative must determine whether to present additional arguments and documents.
 In preparation for the presentation of the Step 2 grievance, he/she must review all information, documentation and evidence included in the grievance at Step 1.

-- 5. The following information must be included: - Grievant's name and contact information; - Detailed statement of facts; - Contentions of the grievant; - Particular contractual provisions involved, and - Remedy sought. - 6.
-In addition, he/she should: - Review the arguments and contentions made by the Step 1 steward to assure that they are correct and cover all aspects of the violation; - Determine if witnesses, including the grievant, will be necessary during the presentation of the grievance; - Anticipate and be prepared to refute Management's arguments during the Step 2 hearing; - Share every document supporting the Union's case with Management at Step 2.
-If the documents are not provided, don't be surprised if an arbitrator refuses to consider them; - Utilize the American Postal Workers Union's Receipt of Documents Form to keep a record of all documents which are received or exchanged.
-A copy of the form is included in this manual; - Always request copies of all Management documents; - If information is denied, either at step 2 or in the investigatory stages of the grievance, it should be documented in the file.
-Also, note in writing, that the Union was denied due process, and - Discuss the case with other stewards and officers for possible alternatives to explore.
+- 5. The following information must be included: - Grievant's name and contact information. - Detailed statement of facts.
+Start with the word "On."
+This will ensure that the date of incident is included in the details. - Contentions of the grievant. - Particular contractual provisions involved. - Remedy sought.

+6. In addition, he/she should:

+- Review the arguments and contentions made by the Step 1 steward to assure that they are correct and cover all aspects of the violation. - Determine if witnesses, including the grievant, will be necessary during the presentation of the grievance. - Anticipate and be prepared to refute Management's arguments during the Step 2 hearing. - Share all documents supporting the Union's case with Management at Step 2.
+Use the American Postal Workers Union's Exhibit Sheet to list all exhibits submitted.
+Number all exhibits, included in the file, on this sheet and attach it to the Step 2 Grievance Form.
+A copy of the sheet is included in this manual. - If the documents are not provided, don't be surprised if an arbitrator refuses to consider them. - Utilize the American Postal Workers Union's Receipt of Documents Form to keep a record of all documents which are received or exchanged.
+A copy of the form is included in this manual. - Always request copies of all Management documents. - If information is denied, either at step 2 or in the investigatory stages of the grievance, it should be documented in the file.
+In addition, note in writing, that the Union was denied due process. - Discuss the case with other stewards and officers for possible alternatives to explore.
 Try to resolve as many cases as possible at the lowest level.

-Special Note: The Step 2 appeal should be made utilizing the standard Step 2 Grievance Appeal Form, available on the APWU website at www.apwu.org.
-Go to Departments and Divisions; click on Industrial Relations, look on the left side on the page under Shortcuts, click on Grievance Forms and copy the appropriate New APWU 'Fillable' Grievance Form(s) as needed.
+Special Note: The Step 2 appeal should be made utilizing the Union's Step 2 Grievance Appeal Form, available on the APWU website at www.apwu.org.
+Go to the top of the page, (See Our Union, go to Departments and click on Industrial Relations).
+In the middle of the page, in gold, click on LOAD MORE.
+Click on the Grievance Procedure Box and scroll down to Grievance Forms.
+Use the down arrow to select the appropriate APWU 'Fillable' Grievance Form(s) and download it your computer.